RedisGrafana/grafana-redis-datasource/README.md

 ### Does this Data Source support [Redis Cluster](https://redis.io/topics/cluster-tutorial) and [Sentinel](https://redis.io/topics/sentinel)?

-Yes, Redis Cluster and Sentinel supported since version 1.2.
+Redis Cluster and Sentinel supported since version 1.2.

+### Does this Data Source support Redis modules?

+Data Source supports [RedisTimeSeries](https://oss.redislabs.com/redistimeseries/).
+We are working on supporting additional modules.

 ### How to connect to Redis logical database?